microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-post-exportjobs.md

 ## Examples

-### Example 1: Create an export job to download the TotalAggregatedRemoteConnectionReports report.
+### Example 1: Create an export job to download the TotalAggregatedRemoteConnectionReports report

+The following example shows how to create an export job to download the `TotalAggregatedRemoteConnectionReports` report.

 #### Request

 The following is an example of a request.

 # [HTTP](#tab/http)